Curtain Fullness Ratios Explained: Flat to Luxury Pleats

 Common styles at 1.5x: Rod-pocket, tab-top, grommet, eyelet

-**Fabric cost:** Moderate.
-For a 60-inch window at 84-inch drop: approximately 7–8 yards of 54-inch fabric (2 panels, 2 fabric widths each, depending on calculations).
+Fabric cost: Moderate.
+For a 60-inch window at 84-inch drop: roughly 7 to 8 yards of 54-inch fabric (2 panels, 2 fabric widths each, depending on calculations).

 2x Fullness: The Classic Standard